Canon 100D vs G1X Mark III

 - More modern: Reflects 4 years and 6 months of technical progress since the 100D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the G1X Mark III is the clear winner of the contest (16 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the G1X Mark III is the clear winner of the contest (17 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 100D vs G1X Mark III